-Groundwater levels were manually measured at the accessible monitoring wells at the Site during each monitoring event.
-The liquid levels for each monitoring well were measured using an electric contact meter with an accuracy of 10 millimetres (mm).
+Groundwater levels were manually measured at the accessible monitoring wells at the Site using an electric contact meter with an accuracy of 10 millimetres.
 The meter was decontaminated between monitoring wells with an anionic detergent and rinsed with distilled water to mitigate the potential for cross-contamination between sampling/monitoring points.

-The groundwater levels measured in 2019 and historically are presented in Table C-1, Appendix C, and plotted in Figures C-1 to C-3, Appendix C. Shallow groundwater flow contours are shown in Figure 2.
+The groundwater levels measured in 2020 and historically are presented in Table C-1, Appendix C, and plotted in Figures C-1 to C-3, Appendix C. Shallow groundwater flow contours are shown in Figure 2.